meloncap/nftkitten-web/README.md

 We’re just left with a URI template and a literal string we must replace in order to get the actual NFT metadata.

 Which means, in my understanding, that ERC1155s are just mutable by design, and can’t be turned into immutable NFTs.

+## Solana Metaplex Standard

+For Metaplex there is is_mutable flag to indicate whether the NFT is mutable or not.

 ## Non-standard NFTs